IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 **Training** data is the set of data we will use to judge the model while it learns.
 **Test** data is a separate set that is used to independently analyse the model&rsquo;s performance.

-By separating these data sets, we prevent the model from simply learning every possible case in the input and regurgitating the answer back at us &mdash; this is called _overfitting_ in machine learning.
+By separating these data sets, we prevent the model from simply learning every possible case in the input and regurgitating the answer back at us&mdash;this is called _overfitting_ in machine learning.
 It is not desirable because an overfitted model often performs poorly on novel data, i.e., data not present in what it learnt from, as instabilities in the hyper-specific behaviour it developed are exposed.

 In more advanced machine learning approaches, there are [methods to try and prevent overfitting][early stopping] by utilising the test and training data sets together.